sheepla/whois-cli/README.md

 ```

-**EXPERIMENTAL** By specifying the host name after the second argument, you can change the whois server to query.
+**EXPERIMENTAL**: By specifying the host name after the second argument, you can change the whois server to query.

 ```
 whois DOMAIN SERVERS...